 One more thing to consider regarding group security is how new members will find your group in the future.
 Should your page be viewable by anyone that searches for it?
 Or, is it more appropriate that new members should be invited by another user or administrator?
 There are no right answers for any of these concerns.
 Each one should be discussed and agreed upon within your group to ensure that your group is a welcoming place for its members to talk, learn, and grow through the power of online community.

-So there you have it: five simple steps to starting and managing your group online.
+So there you have it: five simple steps to starting and managing a group online.
 With a little thought and planning, you’ll find the right fit for you.
 Whether you’re just starting your search for the perfect online home for your group or find yourself frustrated with your current platform, give Go2s a try.
 It’s our mission to put the focus back on kinder, more personal online interactions that lead to relevant conversations and consequential actions.
-If you want to start something meaningful with your group, start with Go2s today.
+If you want to start something meaningful with your group, .